magenable/module-purchase-partner-url/README.md

 Set `Enabled` to **YES** if you want the module to work.

-Update `Title of Links` with the required text.
+Update `Title of Links` with the required text, if it needs.

 **Google Analytics**

 Set `Enabled` to **YES** if you want after click on links sent events to Google Analytics.

-Update `Event Category` with the required value.
+Update `Event Category` with the required value, if it needs.

-Update `Event Action` with the required value.
+Update `Event Action` with the required value, if it needs.

 After changing any setting need to flush cache: for it go to **System** -> **Cache Management** and click `Flush Magento Cache`.